kamalova/Rice-Leaf-Diseases-Image-Classification-DL/README.md

 * [For More Information](https://github.com/kamalova/Rice_Leaf_Disease_Recognition_DL/blob/main/README.md#for-more-information)

 ###  Overview and Business Statement
 Rice is one of the most cultivated crops in the world, in over a hundred countries.
-As per reports by interest groups, rice consists of a total harvested area of approximately 158 million hectares, producing more than 700 million tons annually (470 million tons of milled rice).
-With rice being such a valuable commodity, a common problem that widespread cultivators face is infestation of rice leaf diseases.
+Rice production is the 3rd largest among cereals in the U.S. Arkansas where our stakeholders from ranks 1st in rice production in the U.S., accounting for over 40% of rice production.With rice being such a valuable commodity, a common problem that widespread cultivators face is infestation of rice leaf diseases.
 Infection by diseases results in great loss to economic to the farmers in every year.

 In traditional practices, identification is performed either by visual observation or by testing in laboratory.
 The visual observation requires expertise and it may vary subject to an individual which may lead to an error while the laboratory test is time consuming and may not be able to provide the results in time.
 Taking into consideration the large range of possible diseases, it becomes a difficult task for cultivators to individually identify these cases, especially for large fields.

-In an effort to solve this problem and assist farmers and everyday gardeners to ensure a healthy crop, **Leaf Green** uses an image classification model to help predict and identify three common leaf diseases  *(Brown Spot, Leaf Blast, Hispa)*  based on images of both healthy and diseased rice plant leaves.
+In an effort to solve this problem and assist farmers and everyday gardeners to ensure a healthy crop, *Leaf Green* uses an image classification model to help predict and identify three common leaf diseases (Brown Spot, Leaf Blast) along with Healthy plants based on 3355 rice images

 ### Data Understanding
  The data was sourced from https://www.kaggle.com/datasets/nizorogbezuode/rice-leaf-images dataset .
 The images are in 4 folders, classified as follows:<p>